wein.plus

 Log in Become a Member

-By far the largest of the three specific wine-growing areas in the Austrian province or generic wine-growing region of Styria in terms of area.
+By far the largest of the three specific wine-growing regions in the Austrian province or generic wine-growing region of Styria in terms of area.
 The history of viticulture dates back to the fourth century BC.
-In the Monarchy, towards the end of the 19th century, there were still 35,000 hectares of vineyards in what was then called Lower Styria - that was about 15 times the amount today.
-At that time, however, areas that today lie in Slovenia were included.
-The Habsburg Archduke Johann (1782-1859) set the course for Styrian quality viticulture by founding an experimental vineyard near Maribor.
-At that time, Pinot Blanc from the Jerusalem vineyard, which is now in Slovenia, was one of the most sought-after white wines in Europe and was served at many stately courts.
+In the monarchy towards the end of the 19th century, there were still 35,000 hectares of vineyards in what was then known as Lower Styria - roughly 15 times as many as today.
+At that time, however, areas now located in Slovenia were included.
+The Habsburg Archduke Johann (1782-1859) set the course for Styrian quality viticulture here by founding an experimental vineyard near Marburg (Maribor).
+The Pinot Blanc from the Jerusalem vineyard, now located in Slovenia, was one of the most sought-after white wines in Europe at the time and was served at many stately courts.

 Voices of our members